arrdem/toothpick/README.md

    fixed length instructions and will be bounded by code size.
  - `toothpick.assembler` must be suitable for wrapping with macros so that snippet definiton and compositon is reasonable.
- - `toothpick.batbridge` should become `toothpick.isa.batbridge`.
- - `toothpick.dcpu16` should become `toothpick.isa.dcpu16`, and should
-   be finished in terms of `toothpick.assembler`.
+ - `toothpick.isa.dcpu16` should be finished in terms of `toothpick.assembler`.
 This will probably involve some crazy stuff to take care of the fact that the dcpu16 spec allows _every instruction_ to span 1, 2 or 3 words thanks to the `next word` operand.

 ## Usage